DICE: Discrete Inversion Enabling Controllable Editing for Multinomial Diffusion and Masked Generative Models: Related Work

 \section{Related Work}

-\textbf{Discrete diffusion.} Generative modeling over discrete spaces using diffusion models, analogous to continuous space diffusion, was first introduced in~\citep{sohl2015deep}.
-Argmax flows~\citep{hoogeboom2021argmax} and D3PM~\citep{austin2021structured} further developed this concept by modeling the noising process as a discrete-time, discrete-space Markov chain.
-These approaches utilize a variational loss function to train a neural network to reverse the Markov chain.
-Following those works, \cite{esser2021imagebart} and \cite{gu2022vector} introduced the VQ-GAN as a way to discretize the image into tokens.
-This enables efficient non-autoregressive methods, including MaskGIT~\citep{chang2022maskgit}, Muse~\citep{chang2023muse} and MMVID~\citep{han2022show}, for image generation by iteratively remasking and reprediction.
-Building on the continuous counterpart, which is trained via score matching as a regression task, recent work \cite{lou2023discrete,meng2022concrete} introduces a discrete analogue, termed ratio matching.
-This approach extends score matching~\citep{song2019generative} to discrete spaces by learning probability ratios.
-Continuing this trend, \cite{gat2024discrete} proposed discrete flow matching.
-In natural language processing, BERT~\citep{devlin2018bert} and RoBERTa~\citep{liu2019roberta} can also be viewed through the lens of discrete diffusion~\citep{wang2019bert}, using a similar discrete sequence modeling approach.
+\textbf{Discrete diffusion.} Generative modeling over discrete spaces using diffusion models has been extensively explored in recent years.
+Early developments include \citep{sohl2015deep}, Argmax Flows and Multinomial Diffusion~\citep{hoogeboom2021argmax}, and D3PM~\citep{austin2021structured}, which model the forward process as a discrete-time, discrete-state Markov chain.
+These methods train a neural network to reverse this process via a variational objective.
+Subsequent works such as \citep{esser2021imagebart} and \citep{gu2022vector} leveraged VQ-GAN to tokenize images, enabling efficient non-autoregressive generation strategies such as MaskGIT~\citep{chang2022maskgit}, Muse~\citep{chang2023muse}, and MMVID~\citep{han2022show} that iterate masking and prediction.
+Drawing inspiration from continuous diffusion models trained via score matching~\citep{song2019generative}, recent methods introduce discrete analogues through ratio matching~\citep{lou2023discrete,meng2022concrete}, which learn unnormalized density ratios.
+Discrete flow matching has also been proposed in this direction~\citep{gat2024discrete}.
+In natural language processing, models such as BERT~\citep{devlin2018bert} and RoBERTa~\citep{liu2019roberta} have been interpreted as instances of discrete denoising~\citep{wang2019bert}.
+More recently, there has been a surge of interest in developing diffusion-based language models~\citep{lou2023discrete,zheng2023reparameterized,shi2024simplified,sahoo2024simple,nie2025large,dream2025,arriola2025block}, with successful systems demonstrating strong scalability and competitive performance with autoregressive LLMs.